 Associate Program Director

-Dr. Miranda is our newest faculty member arriving in October 2014.
+Dr. Miranda arrived to our group in October 2014.
 He is a Colorado native, and moved back to Colorado in 2002 after his medical training.
 Dr. Miranda graduated from the University of Pennsylvania School of Medicine and completed his residency in Internal Medicine/Pediatrics at Baylor College of Medicine.
-He has been extensively involved with medical education and clinical care for the last 14 years.
+He has been extensively involved with medical education and clinical care since completing residency.
 He is interested in providing the optimal clinical and educational experience for residents and students to provide the best care possible for patients, with a focus on the underserved.
 He has been acknowledged for his teaching receiving multiple awards including the University of Colorado Medical Student Teacher of the Year in the Department of Internal Medicine and the Clinician-Educator of the Year for the Mountain West Region of the Society of General Internal Medicine.
-He serves as a peer reviewer for the American Journal of Preventive Medicine, as well as he is involved with the American College of Physicians, and is Associate Clinical Professor of Internal Medicine at the University of Colorado.
-Dr Miranda has also been heavily involved in many community activities supporting the underserved, and was named the 5280 Magazine Editors Choice Top Humanitarian in 2004.
-He has also volunteered as a youth soccer coach for the last 8 years, and enjoys grilling, fly-fishing and tennis in his spare time.
+Dr. Miranda is an Associate Clinical Professor of Internal Medicine at the University of Colorado.
+He serves as a peer reviewer for the American Journal of Preventive Medicine and American College of Physicians MKSAP, and previously served as team lead for the Doctor’s Dilemma Writing Group.
+He is actively involved in the local Chapter of the ACP having served as the Chair for the Resident Fellow Committee and was the inaugural Chapter Wellness Co-Chair.
+Dr. Miranda has also been heavily involved in many community activities supporting the underserved, and was named the 5280 Magazine Editors Choice Top Humanitarian in 2004.
+He enjoys grilling, fly-fishing and tennis in his spare time.

 Elizabeth Cyran, MD, MSPH, FACP